unitedcoresystems/Bootcampclass-2023/Projects/Project-01_Web-Server/Step-04.md

-# Host your website on web server
+# How to host your website on web server

-## STEP 3 — Download and deploy finance web template
+## 1. Download and deploy finance web template

 Create the directory name finance in the /tmp directory using ‘mkdir’ command as follows: